Learn how to make beeswax candles with just a few supplies. Play around with different scent combinations to create many unique varieties.

 Amazingly simple, and delicious results.

-Just to experiment, I added a few hunks of cocoa butter, to my next batch.
+For a batch of beeswax candles, just to experiment, I added a few hunks of cocoa butter, to my next batch.

 And, oh my word, what a heavenly scent of honey and chocolate!